Foods that boost hearing: Be mindful of your minerals

 In the fight to keep your body healthy and functioning properly, minerals play an important role.
 Wisdom from milk commercials tells us calcium builds strong bones.
 In another example, zinc is an important mineral for boosting the immune system.
 Some minerals, like the ones listed below, are also critical elements in protecting our hearing health.
 It’s true what they say — you are what you eat.

 Potassium is responsible for regulating the amount of fluid in your blood and body tissue.
 That’s important to your hearing health because fluid in the inner ear is dependent upon a rich supply of potassium, especially in that part of the ear that translates the noises we hear into electrical impulses the brain interprets as sound.
 As we age, those levels naturally drop and contribute to presbycusis — or age-related hearing loss.

 Folic acid is a critical element in your body’s ability to generate new cell growth.
-Studies have shown that adults over the age of 50 with low levels of folic acid in their blood are 34% more likely to develop presbycusis.
-Some studies show folic acid supplements may reduce hearing loss in men by 25%.
+Studies have shown that adults with low levels of folic acid in their blood are more likely to develop presbycusis.
+Some studies show folic acid supplements may reduce hearing loss.
 That might be because the body uses folic acid to metabolize homocysteine, an inflammatory compound that reduces circulation.
 Good circulation is an important component in keeping the hair cells of the inner ear healthy and working properly.

 Research conducted at the University of Michigan Kresge Hearing Research Institute has shown that people pretreated with magnesium (along with Vitamins A, C, and E) were protected from noise-related hearing loss.
 Scientists believe this is because magnesium combats the effects of free radicals emitted during loud noises — almost like a protective barrier for the delicate hair cells in the inner ear.
 Also, lack of adequate magnesium in the inner ear causes the blood vessels to shrink, depriving it of valuable oxygen.

-On a balanced diet that includes the vitamins from whole foods, our bodies usually produce enough of these minerals to keep us healthy and functioning effectively.
-As always, check with your physician before adding any supplements to your diet.
+With a balanced diet that includes the vitamins from whole foods, our bodies usually produce enough of these minerals to keep us healthy and functioning effectively.
+Check with your physician before adding any supplements to your diet.
 As always, if you think you may have hearing loss, seek out a local hearing healthcare professional for a full hearing evaluation.